The Threepenny Opera: United States

 America was introduced to the work by the film version of G. W. Pabst, which opened in New York in 1931.

 The first American production, adapted into English by Gifford Cochran and Jerrold Krimsky and staged by Francesco von Mendelssohn, featured Robert Chisholm as Macheath.
 It opened on Broadway at the Empire Theatre, on April 13, 1933, and closed after 12 performances.
 Mixed reviews praised the music but slammed the production, with the critic Gilbert Gabriel calling it "a dreary enigma".

 France

 A French version produced by Gaston Baty and written by Ninon Steinhof and André Mauprey was presented in October 1930 at the Théâtre Montparnasse in Paris.
 It was rendered as L'Opéra de quat'sous; (quatre sous, or four pennies being the idiomatically equivalent French expression for Threepenny).

 Russia

-In 1930 the work was premiered in Moscow at the Kamerny Theatre, directed by Alexander Tairov.
+In 1930 the work premiered in Moscow at the Kamerny Theatre, directed by Alexander Tairov.
 It was the only one of Brecht's works to be performed in Russia during his lifetime.
 Izvestia disapproved: "It is high time that our theatres ceased playing homage to petit-bourgeois bad taste and instead turned to more relevant themes."